 Back to being inherently similar, both of these bikes use a belt drive system connecting the pedals to the flywheel, creating a smooth ride all while limiting noise (compared to the chain drive found on actual bicycles).

 Now here’s where things get interesting.
 By using the change in resistance types as their primary means of cutting costs, the MYX Bike is still able to offer a high-definition console and streaming training in a similar format to Peloton, albeit with a few key differences.
 The subscription for training will set you back $29/month ($10 cheaper than Peloton), and rather than going for the competitive style of training where you fight to get on the leader board, and are pushed to train harder by keeping up with cadence and resistance stats on the bike, MYX fitness takes a much more individualized approach.
 You’re training against yourself rather than the pack, and their guidance revolves around heart rate zones, so as long as you’re exerting yourself and keeping your BPM up, MYX trainers won’t be pushing you to up the pace.
 This is a great method for those that are newer to indoor cycling and are less motivated by the competition factor.
+On the other hand, the MYX Bike allows users to pause their workouts, while the Peloton Bike/Bike+ has no pause button, meaning riders can only exit and re-enter a class.
+This is a handy little feature for home fitness machines.

 With the Peloton bike, competition is a big selling feature, as well as the overall quality of instruction.
 The brand was the first to market with this type of bike, and their following is almost cult-like.
 Being that they’ve been in business longer, there are more classes available to be streamed at any given time, and members are able to take part in live spin classes that are broadcast from Peloton studios in New York.
 As with MYX, there’s a monthly subscription cost for the service, this time of $39/month.